-The policy applicable to the provision of gifts, benefits or hospitality is consistent with the principles outlined in relation to the receipt of gifts, benefits or hospitality.
+The Policy applicable to the provision of gifts, benefits or hospitality is consistent with the principles outlined in relation to the receipt of gifts, benefits or hospitality.

-In circumstances where it is necessary for an employee or officer to provide a gift, benefit or hospitality in the course of official business, approval should be sought from the Head of Agency prior to providing the gift, benefit or hospitality.
+In circumstances where it is necessary for an employee or officer to provide a gift, benefit or hospitality in the course of official business, approval should be sought from the Secretary of DPAC prior to providing the gift, benefit or hospitality.

-All approved, gifts, benefits and hospitality provided in the course of an official or employees duties to the value of \$100 or greater that have been recorded in the Agency's Gift Register in a financial year must be published in the Agency's Annual Report for that financial year, or on the Agency's website within four months of the end of that financial year.
+All approved, gifts, benefits and hospitality provided in the course of an official or employees duties to the value of \$100 or greater that have been recorded in DPAC's Gift Register in a financial year will be published in the DPAC's Annual Report for that financial year, or on the DPAC's website within four months of the end of that financial year.